rnbguy/oopsla21artifact/jepsen/README.md

 ======

 # Description
 Jepsen is a distributed system testing framework.
 Developers can write tests for their applications or database using Jepsen.

-We implement TPCC benchmark using Jepsen and executed it on MariaDB database.

-Then we check for the A1-A12 assertions (subsection 8.1) for TPCC and present the number of violation.
+We re-implemented the TPCC benchmark using Jepsen and executed it on MariaDB database.
+Then we caulculate the number of times the A1-A12 assertions for TPCC (subsection 8.1) were violated.

 # Results from paper
-We present the statistics of our findings as 2D plots in figure 16 in the paper.
+We present our findings as 2D plots in Figure 16 of the paper.
 This artifact reproduces the same.

 # Dependencies
 - docker-compose and docker